KIMGEONWOO-t/KNU-TextEditor/README.md

     CTRL-S: Save
     CTRL-Q: Quit
     CTRL-F: Find string in file (ESC to exit search, arrows to navigate)
+    CTRL-D: Move to end of file
+    CTRL-X: Remove one line
+    CTRL-N: Display each number of the row
+    CTRL-O: Help, Re-display the help-document

 Kilo does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.
 The project is in alpha